viur-framework/viur-docs/source/modules_order.rst

 Its possible to hook additional logic to the checkout-process using *preHandler* and *postHandler*.
 Each can hold a callable (or a list of callables) executed either before the skeleton of that step is presented to the user (preHandler) or after the user submitted valid information's for that step (postHandler).
-Each handler can inject an html-page into the checkout process by raising the :py:exception:`server.modules.order.Order.ReturnHtml` exception.
+Each handler can inject an html-page into the checkout process by raising the :py:class:`server.modules.order.ReturnHtml` exception.
-For preHandlers its also possible to skip the step they're executed in by raising :py:exception:`server.modules.order.Order.SkipStep`
-(Note that this also skips any remaining pre/post Handlers of that step).
+For preHandlers its also possible to skip the step they're executed in by raising :py:class:`server.modules.order.SkipStep` (Note that this also skips any remaining pre/post Handlers of that step).
 If the default state-machine doesnt fit your needs, it can be extended by registering your own states (by overriding the states-property) and hooking the predefined set*State* methods.